To See a Song: Materialise Designers Turn Abstract Idea to Personalized Car Speaker Grill Design

 Turning an abstract idea into a printable design concept

 Our team of designers and engineers at Materialise often face the challenge of turning a broad concept into an effective, refined 3D-printed part.
-Customers come to us with goals they want to achieve, a vision they want to realize, but they need our experts’ know-how to find a way to make them a reality — and a well-designed one at that.
+Customers come to us with goals they want to achieve and a vision they want to realize, but they need our experts’ know-how to find a way to make them a reality — and a well-designed one at that.

 “Thanks to the combination of our team’s extensive design capabilities and 3D printing, it feels like we have countless opportunities to pursue ”